kubestellar/kubestellar/test/e2e/ginkgo/README.md

-# Kubestellar end to end testing
+# ginkgo end-to-end testing

-The end to end testing includes:
+This end to end testing includes:
 1. deployments are downsync propegated to the WECs
 1. Update of the workload object on WDS should update the object on the WECs.
 Increase the number of replicas from 1 to 2, verify they are updated on the WECs.
 1. Changing the bindingpolicy objectSelector to no longer match should delete the object from the WECs